sassoftware/viya4-iac-azure/README.md

 ## Security

 Additional configuration to harden your cluster environment is supported and encouraged.
 For example, you can limit cluster access to specified IP addresses.
-You can also deploy a load balancer or application gateway to mediate data flows between SAS Viya components and the ingress controller.
+You can also deploy a load balancer or application gateway to mediate data flows between SAS Viya platform components and the ingress controller.

 ## Contributing